General Referee Information

 - Complete the Safe Haven Training for Volunteers.
 Safe Haven Certification is a requirement for referee volunteers.
 The Safe Haven Certification course can be taken on-line, and must be completed before taking any referee raining course.
 You will only need to take this course once in your volunteer career.
 Complete instructions can be found under the Helpful Referee Link section below.

 - Find out the age group you wish to volunteer for (e.g. U6, U7 or U8 and older) and plan to attend the corresponding training clinic.
 If you are interested in becoming a referee for U8 and above age groups, you should start by taking the Regional/Basic Referee training.
+See the Referee Training page for more information and class dates.

 The fall season is our main season.
 It starts just after Labor Day and continues until the first week of November.
 Mt Diablo Soccer and the neighboring AYSO regions offer clinics and training courses that prepare (or refresh) referees for the season and are usually held during the late summer or the first couple of weeks of the Fall.
 Please see the calendar on the home page for this year’s specific training dates.
 We hope we see you at one of them!